Page Pool API

 Return the va for the allocated page or page fragment, otherwise return NULL.

-enum dma_data_direction page_pool_get_dma_dir(struct page_pool *pool)
+enum dma_data_direction page_pool_get_dma_dir(const struct page_pool *pool)

 Retrieve the stored DMA direction.